 Is parking at the airfield free?
 [Video]

 Usually yes.
-Most locations where you’ll meet your plane are designed with you in mind, and cater to a smooth experience.
+Most locations where you’ll meet your aircraft are designed with you in mind, and cater to a smooth experience.
 Some locations may have limited parking.
-Remember KinectAir offers concierge service for all travel and will gladly facilitate your travel to/from the plane.
+Remember KinectAir offers concierge service for all travel and will gladly facilitate your travel to/from the aircraft.
 Parking along with directions and other specifics is confirmed during your booking depending on your locations.

 May pets travel along?
 [Video]

 Usually yes.
-We book travel for you on several operators and different planes so make sure note any pets coming along so we can confirm that .
+We book travel for you on several operators and different aircraft so make sure note any pets coming along so we can confirm that .

 Yes, well it’s a small “lav”.
 There is a toilet with privacy walls that swing/slide out in the front of the cabin.
 It works, but on our fairly short flights it’s generally encouraged to use the facilities just prior to boarding your aircraft.
 Most locations you meet the aircraft are managed by companies that cater to charter travel, and they do a great job at making you never want to travel through large airports again

 How many people comfortably fit in the Pilatus?

 The Pilatus PC-12 is configured to hold between six and eight passengers in the cabin.
 Certain aircraft have minor configuration differences that may effect maximum capacity.
 Travel within the region has proven to be comfortable for eight passengers with overnight gear stowed in the cargo area.
 For groups larger than four we encourage leaving your skis or clubs behind and renting/demoing for your trip.
 Oversized items may be placed in rear isle area at times.
 A rapid Google search of PC-12 cabin will show the basic cabin layouts.
 You’ll learn to really enjoy the Pilatus as you travel more with KinectAir.
 Feel free to ask your captain or us anything you want to know about these fantastic aircraft.